 I was living in Chicago, having a grand old time.
 There were a couple of men buzzing around me.
 One of them, who was so sweet, so nice, a guy I had seen perform numerous times, approached me at a party and, after chatting me up for a while in a very humorous and effortless way, asked me out to dinner.

 I said Sure, I would go out to dinner with him.
 I already knew he was very talented and very funny (having seen him on stage.
 Henry Kissinger was wrong.
 Power is not the ultimate aphrodisiac.
 Talent is.
-Or, I would say, more specifically, for me: Comedy is the ultimate aphrodisiac.
-Make me laugh?
-I’m yours.)
+Or, I would say, more specifically, for me: Comedy is the ultimate aphrodisiac.)

-I’m not a real date-r, I haven’t been on too many “let me pick you up and we’ll go have dinner” kind of dates.
-I kind of cut to the chase, for better or worse.
-I have swirling romances that start immediately.
-I’m a horrible flirt, meaning: I’m bad at it.
+I’m not a real date-r.
+I’ve been on dates, obviously, but any relationship I have ever had has not come out of that traditional set-up.
+I’m a horrible flirt.
 I don’t know how to do it unless I mean business.
-But this guy was very traditional, and so – like a true gentleman – he set up this entire date (picked the spot, picked the after-dinner spot, etc.)
+I’ve been practicing, with sometimes-dubious results, but I’m sometimes successful!
+It’s definitely a skill.
+But this guy was very traditional, and so – like a true gentleman he set up this entire date (picked the spot, picked the after-dinner spot, etc.)

-It turned out being one of the best dates I have ever been on before IN MY LIFE.
-Not because there were amazing sparks between us (there weren’t, at least not romantic ones) – but because of where he took me to dinner, and the people we met there, and what we ended up doing.
-We went to dinner at a great old-school Greek restaurant, which has since sadly closed.
+It turned out to be one of the best dates I have ever been on before IN MY LIFE.
+Not because there were sizzling romantic sparks between us (there weren’t) but because of where he took me to dinner, the people we met there, and what we ended up doing.
+We went out to eat at a great old-school Greek restaurant (sadly, the joint is closed now).
 The coffee they gave us at the end of the meal was so thick that our spoons could stand up in it.
 The food was amazing.
-We stayed there for hours, and then, after 11 or so, the music started.
+We stayed there for hours, talking and laughing, and then, after 11 or so, the music started.
 There was a round dance floor in the middle of the tables (it was like a nightclub you see in 1940s movies, although dilapidated and decaying), and people started dancing.
 These people were all Greek.
-They weren’t doing the Macarena.
-They all danced in a circle, holding hands, shouting and whooping.
-To give you a more specific image, we were the youngest people in the joint by far.
-The median age of the guest at that place was probably 75.
-So when the dancing started, it involved a bunch of 70-year- old Greek women, caked with makeup, jewels glittering on their ears, their fingers, dancing around in a circle, holding hands, gesturing majesterially out to us to join their dance, as their 70-year-old Greek husbands, or lovers, stood on the outskirts, throwing money up into the air.
-The air was filled with floating currency.
+They danced in a circle, holding hands, shouting and whooping.
+To give you a more specific image, we were the youngest people in the joint by about two generations.
+The median age of everyone there was around 75.
+So when the dancing started, it involved a bunch of 70-year- old Greek women, caked with makeup, jewels glittering on their ears, their fingers, dancing around in a circle, holding hands, gesturing majestically out to us to join their dance, as their 70-year-old Greek husbands, or lovers, stood on the outskirts, throwing money up into the air.
+The air was filled with floating American currency.
 78-year-old Greek women picked up 20 dollar bills and plastered them onto their sweaty necks and sweaty 78-year-old cleavage.
 Everyone was laughing, and dancing, and whooping it up, and everyone except for us was over 70 years of age.
+The atmosphere was sexually charged and exhilarated, more so than any hip dance club filled with 20-somethings like ourselves.
 It was 3 a.m., and he and I finally joined the geriatric Greek dance, as money swirled through the air.
 We scuffed through the bills on the floor, laughing at how much fun we were having, how awesome it all was.

 But that’s a tangent, and not the story I want to tell which is the story of the Eyeball and the Dozen Roses.

-During the great date at the late-night Greek place – for some UNFATHOMABLE reason – I told him that my eye doctor had taken a picture of the back of my eyeball.
-(Great date banter, Sheila.
-Way to go.)
+During the great date at the late-night Greek place, for some UNFATHOMABLE reason, I told him that my eye doctor had taken a picture of the back of my eyeball.

 He: “Your grey eyes look so lovely.
 I could drown in their sparkley depths.”